AleSambru/AleSambru/README.md

 - 👋 Hi, I’m @AleSambru
-- 👀 I’m interested in Physics and Computational Physics
+- 👀 I’m interested in physics and biophysics
 - ✨ I'm currently learing Python and perfecting my skils in C++

 <!---